All The Wrong Things Move Quickly in India

 Taner was in the fetal position when I said goodbye.
 He'd been coiled up like a street dog for several hours, and our toilet had intermittently resembled a pollock painting.

-He figured it was the heat, the chain-smoking, the opium, and the Kingfishers that had screwed him, yet nothing on earth can save a stomach from a couple of dodgy north Indian street chais and expired meat camouflaged in heavy spices.
+He figured it was the heat, the chain-smoking, the opium, and the Kingfishers that had screwed him, yet nothing on earth can save a stomach from a couple of dodgy North Indian street chais and expired meat camouflaged in heavy spices.

 Poor bastard.
 I'd spent countless days of my 20s in jaded Indian hostels, head spinning and belly churning as I lay convulsing under a montage of mismatched bathroom tiles and technicolored baby Krishna paintings.

-He handed me the last of our hash in a plastic bundle and quickly disappeared under the blanket, shivering just below the gaze of a topless, voluptuous Shakti fixed above the bed.
+He handed me the last of our hash in a pitiful plastic bundle and quickly disappeared under the blanket, shivering just below the gaze of a topless, voluptuous Shakti fixed above the bed.

 I closed the door, marveling at India's power to turn a vibrant human being high on life into a weeping, pathetic flesh vehicle in a matter of hours.